You wrote your linguistics essay, put it in MLA format, and submitted it. Check.

 A page number should be in the top right corner of each main body page.
 This number stands alone and does need your last name like in MLA format.

-If you’re using the Notes-Bibliography citation style, note each in-text citation with a superscript number, then list these citations according to their numbers at the bottom of the page, beneath a page break that extends across about ⅓ of the text.
+If you’re using the Notes-Bibliography citation style, note each in-text citation with a superscript number, then list these citations according to their numbers at the bottom of the page, beneath a horizontal line that extends to midsentence.
 This citation along the bottom of the page is known as a footnote.

 Here is an example of how an in-text citation in Notes-Bibliography style would look on a page:

 Although it was a rainy day, it wasn’t the rainiest day they recorded that year.